Exploring Non-minimal coupling using ultra-diffuse galaxies: Results and Discussion

-In Table \ref{tab: All_Profiles} we also can see the results for other halo profiles, the parameter set among the runs that yield the largest $L$, with three rows per profile corresponding to DF2, DF4, and DF44 galaxies.
-For the Profiles cNFW, Einasto and GPI we wont have the result for DF2, and DF4.
-For Einasto and GPI we realise that these profiles are disfavored for these UDGs kinematics, and it can be said the data are not informative enough to constrain the extra shape parameter.
-For cNFW, the coupling parameter $L$ is typically unconstrained, and even within a single galaxy (and for the same polarization) the inferred $1\sigma$ value vary dramatically across runs.
+Table \ref{tab: All_Profiles} summarizes, for each halo profile, the configurations that yield the largest values of $L$, with three rows corresponding to DF2, DF4, and DF44.
+For the cNFW, Einasto, and GPI profiles, no reliable constraints are reported for DF2 and DF4.
+The Einasto and GPI profiles are disfavored by the current UDG kinematic data, suggesting that the current observations are not sufficiently informative to constrain the extra shape parameter.
+For cNFW, the coupling parameter $L$ is typically unconstrained, and even within a single galaxy (and for the same polarization) the inferred $1\sigma$ values vary dramatically across runs.
 For this reason, we chose not to report the cNFW constraints on $L$.
-Overall, the results are similar to what we found for the NFW and gNFW profiles.
+Overall, the results are consistent with those we found for the NFW and gNFW profiles.
 The main exception is the GPI case, where DF44 shows a higher evidence and a larger value of $L$.
 The fact that several high $L$ selections still have negative or very small $\log\mathcal{B}$ shows that high $L$ is not preferred and our $L$ should be very small.

-As mentioned Bayesian-evidence calculations confirm the conclusions drawn from the parameter posteriors.
+As mentioned, Bayesian evidence calculations confirm the conclusions drawn from the parameter posteriors.
 In all explored cases, the evidence ratios remain statistically inconclusive, indicating that GR and the NMC framework provide indistinguishable descriptions of the current UDG kinematic data \cite{Kass:1995loi,JeffreysScale}.
 For this reason, we do not report individual evidence values in the tables, as they do not add discriminatory power.
 Overall, the data neither favor nor disfavor the NMC model, but instead imply that any deviation from GR must be subdominant on UDG scales.
 Substantially more precise kinematic measurements would be required to break this degeneracy, in agreement with our previous findings at the scale of galaxy clusters \cite{Zamani:2024oep,Zamani:2024qbx}.